israel-dryer/Media-Player/README.md

 ## Mini-Player
 This is a minimalist player that can play both local and online media files (ex.
 YouTube).
+Click the LOAD button will load the file or link into a playlist, which you can then traverse with the PREVIOUS and NEXT buttons.
 This works on both Linux and Windows.
 Haven't tried Mac, but let me know...

 Getting start with Linux:
 ```